-We see matter everywhere we look, much of which appears to be solid.
-But in reality (if this is in fact, reality), nothing is solid.
-From bricks to our own bodies, everything is made up of matter, interacting sub-atomic particles that have space in between.
+We see matter everywhere we look, much of which appears to be solid, but in reality (if this is in fact, reality), nothing is solid.
+From bricks to our own bodies, everything is made up of matter.
+Matter being atoms that clump together.
+Tiny particles that have space in between.

 How much space?

 Looking at it from our perspective, this space appears to be very small, but how do we define what is small or large when dealing with space?

 Is it a selling point for real estate salespeople?
 Or the gap between sub-atomic particles?
 Or the distances between stars?

 Is a flea aware of the dog on which it rides?
 Or the dog of the universe and what lies beyond?

 Reality and perceptions blur when we try to understand the big (or the small) picture.

 One theory is that the composition of biological matter on Earth began when elements, amino acids and other sub-atomic particles arrived here because of the growing size and so, increasing gravitational pull of a young Earth.
 This planet we call home was once just pieces of iron, rock, and other material gathered from the asteroid belt, that conglomerated at the perfect location, near the perfect star to sustain life as we know it.